lbrensk/UFBI2018.github.io/Laura.md

 unique_data <- unique(scrubbed_data)
 view(unique_data);
 ```
-You'll notice even after these simple cleaning steps, we have gone from 1000 records to only 121, but for our purposes here, this is fine.
+You'll notice even after these simple cleaning steps, we have gone from 1421 records to only 16, but for our purposes here, this is ideal.

 Next, we will have to do some reformatting because ClimNA is particular about the formatting of the .csv you give it.